 Breast lift surgery usually takes between two and three hours to complete and is performed under general anesthesia in our onsite surgical facility.
-Techniques for each patient vary and Dr. Kaufman will tailor your operation to your body and your desires.
+Techniques for each patient vary and your surgeon will tailor your operation to your body and your desires.

 The incisions for this procedure are dependent on the size of your breasts and the results you are looking to achieve.
 In general, the incision outlines the area from which breast skin will be removed and defines the new location for the nipple.